 Drying flowers allows you to enjoy them year-round.
-When summer comes to an end, hold on to your gorgeous flowers for a while longer by drying them out and displaying them in vases or bottles as you would with a fresh bouquet.
-Drying flowers is a reasonably simple process and can be used with a variety of flowers that are probably already in your garden!
-Summer is the best time for drying flowers as the air is warm and many of your favourite flowers are looking blooming lovely!
+When summer comes to an end, hold on to your flowers for a while longer by drying them out.
+Display them in vases or bottles as you would with a fresh bouquet.
+Drying flowers is a simple process and can be used with a variety of flowers that are probably already in your garden!
+Summer is the best time for drying flowers, the air is warm and many of your favourite flowers are looking blooming lovely!

 Although drying flowers is becoming on-trend, the process dates back to Ancient Egypt.
 Typical uses nowadays include;

 - Arts and crafts like scrapbooking and card making